Émigré: Partitions of Poland and Polish uprisings

-The Russian Revolution
+Russian Revolution

-Russian "White" émigrés and other opponents of the regime fled the Bolshevik Revolution of 1917 and its aftermath.
+The Bolshevik Revolution of 1917 and the subsequent Russian Civil War led many notable political and intellectual figures to leave Russia and neighboring states.
+Among these, Russian "White" émigrés, who fervently opposed the new communist regime, fled west after their defeat in the civil war.
+Other groups would also leave Russia, most notably the Mensheviks as well as leaders and intellectuals from defeated countries such as the Ukrainian People's Republic and the Democratic Republic of Georgia.

 Marx and Engels, drafting their strategy for future revolutions in The Communist Manifesto, suggested confiscating the property of émigrés to finance the revolution—a recommendation the Bolsheviks followed 70 years later.

-After the October Revolution, more than 20,000 Russians went to Finland and Yugoslavia, notably Pyotr Wrangel.
+After the October Revolution, more than 20,000 émigrés went to Finland and Yugoslavia, notably Pyotr Wrangel.
 Many however moved on to France.
 Paris was the favourite destination for Russian émigrés.
-Many others traveled east to China, especially to Shanghai.
+Many others traveled east to China, especially to Harbin and Shanghai.

-Twentieth century émigrés
+20th century émigrés

 Aristocrats of some European countries were forced to leave their native lands by political upheavals from the beginning of the 20th century to the end of World War II opting to emigrate elsewhere such as the Serbs and Romanians in 1945 and after, Hungarians in 1956 and the Czechs and Slovaks in 1968.

 In 2016, 5,411 US citizens living in other countries relinquished their US citizenship.
-This is often attributed to extraterritorial laws on US citizens, such as the Foreign Account Tax Compliance Act of 2010..
+This is often attributed to extraterritorial laws on US citizens, such as the Foreign Account Tax Compliance Act of 2010.
 In comparison, there were only 235 expatriations in 2008.